-On behalf of the Aerospace Corporation, we would like to congratulate the new recipients of the first ever Future STEM Leaders Scholarship:
+On behalf of the Aerospace Corporation, we would like to congratulate the new recipients of the 2023 Future STEM Leaders Scholarship.

 About the Future STEM Leaders Scholarship

 The Aerospace STEM Endowment Fund was established in 2015 to support students pursuing careers in the science, technology, engineering, and math (STEM) disciplines.
 The purpose of this scholarship is to provide a professional mentorship opportunity for high school students during their senior year, and to provide financial assistance to underrepresented and underprivileged students studying STEM disciplines at a public or private four-year college or university.